-Choose an activity from the above and complete them a few times a week.
+Choose an activity from the above and complete it a few times a week.
 Moreover, the exercises make the participants focus on the signals to complete the drill.
 The training can involve control of an object (medicine ball) or specific commands (voice) or sounds (whistle).
 The above exercises can speed up reaction time to a stimulus.

-Speed Drills, warming up before a workout, and even gaming can help you get faster reaction time.
+Speed Drills, warming up before a workout, and even gaming can help you get a faster reaction time.
 Warm-ups, such as jumping jacks, help you coordinate your body how to respond better.
 Gaming may make you quicker because your brain is less likely to second guess the process when it comes to faster decisions.
 Some games can be downloaded onto your phone and help you with reaction time.

 5 factors that decrease reaction time

 According to the California Training Institute there are several factors that can reduce reaction time.
 And they are: